ElBrewster/tailwind-cheat-sheet/README.md

 ## Setup
-1. [Click](https://github.com/ElBrewster/tailwind-cheat-sheet) to open repo.
+1. [Click here](https://github.com/ElBrewster/tailwind-cheat-sheet) to open the repo.
 Browse, or:
 2. Click the "Fork" button.
 (This will create a user copy of the repository.)
 3. Open the Terminal application.
 4. In Terminal, use the "cd" command to navigate to where the local repository will live.